Brysonwall4/SFRT/README.md

 #### Radiation Therapy
-# Geometric Pptimization of Dose Distribution in SFRT
+# Geometric Optimization of Dose Distribution in SFRT

 This repository contains the code accompanying the following article: